 For course videos created or owned by the instructor, our current vendor takes 4 business days to produce a caption or transcription file.

 *Please note that for copyright videos (e.g videos in the library collection), we can produce a verbatim transcript of the video in 4 days.
 However, in order for captions to be added to the video, the library must receive permission from the video’s producer.
 This can take 1-3 weeks.

 3. What Can Speed up the Process:

 If you have a transcript of the speech in the video the process will be quicker.
-The library will send a copy of the video and the transcript to the captioning producer.
+The library will send a copy of the video and the transcript to the vendor.

 You can search for videos through our website.